 You keep trying new strategies until something works out.
 Having said that, you also realize when to stop, when it’s not worth it anymore to go on with something.

 8. You have Sufficiently Decent Social Skills

-Whether you are an introvert or extrovert, if you have high emotional intelligence, you’ll have relatively decent social skills because of your empathy, flexibility, being open to listen and understand, and being caring and mindful towards others.
+Whether you are introverted or extroverted, if you have high emotional intelligence, you’ll have relatively decent social skills because of your empathy, flexibility, being open to listening and understanding, and because you’re generally caring and mindful towards others.

-You manage your relationships well because you are deeply connected with yourself, you find it easy to connect and understand others.
+You manage your relationships well because you are deeply connected with yourself so you find it easy to connect and understand others.